ALTIBASE/Documents/Manuals/Altibase_7.2/eng/API User's Manual.md

 Altibase.jdbc.driver.ABPooledConnection class is the actual instance of the XAConnection type.

-The getXAResource method of the ABPooledConnection class returns an instance of the ABXAResource object.
+The getXAResource method of the ABPooledConnection class returns an instance of the AltibaseXAResource object.
 The getConnection method returns an instance of the ABConnection object.

 ![image20](media/API/image20.gif)